Events can be in-person or online talks and demonstrations,

-Science Week events in 2020 were mostly held online, and we also shared activity ideas for people to do at home or in their neighbourhood.
+In Science Week 2020 and 2021 many events were held online, and we also shared activity ideas for people to do at home or in their neighbourhood.

-We’re amazed by the creative ways that event holders celebrated science last year.
-And we’re hoping that 2021 will be able to be a mix of online and in-person events.
+We’re amazed by the creative ways that event holders celebrate science.
+And we’re hoping that 2022 will be a mix of online, in-person and hybrid events.

 The Event Holder’s Guide (362 kB, pdf) sets out all of the steps in staging a public event for Science Week, including planning, event objectives, budgeting, venue considerations, insurance, promotion and media, as well as post event cleanup and evaluation.